Home

 Main Street Canvas

-Various commercial activities appeared within the residential sectors.
+Various commercial activities appeared within the residential areas.
 During the 1930's, hundreds of large family houses were converted into offices and shops.
 The aspect of the territory was then entirely transformed.

 Even when the district was still a village, St-Hubert was where people went shopping.
 Until 1928, St-Denis remained exclusively residential but, during the 1930’s, it became more commercial.
-Over the years, streets like St-Laurent, Beaubien, St-Denis, Bélanger, St-Zotique, Villeray and Crémazie became commercial.
+Over the years, streets like Saint-Laurent, Beaubien, Saint-Denis, Bélanger, Saint-Zotique, Villeray and Crémazie became commercial.

-Some of the commercial avenues are dedicated to local customers and others like St-Denis, St-Laurent and St-Hubert have a more regional vocation.
+Some of the commercial avenues are dedicated to local customers and others like Saint-Denis, Saint-Laurent and Saint-Hubert have a more regional vocation.
 The presence of so many retail stores and offices brings animation to the district as well as an intense traffic.
-Because of the Metropolitan Boulevard, the traffic is quite intense.
+Because of the Metropolitan Boulevard close by, the traffic is always intense.

 Modern Home Architecture